Blackfoot language: Person hierarchy

 It has been asserted that Blackfoot, along with other Algonquian languages, violates the Universal Person Hierarchy in verb complexes by ranking second person over first person.
 The hierarchy has traditionally been published as 2nd person > 1st person > 3rd person (proximate) > 4th person (obviative).
 However, alternative analyses of Blackfoot person hierarchy have been published that suggest the Universal Person Hierarchy is applicable to Blackfoot.

 Verbal structure

 The Blackfoot verbal template contains a stem with several prefixes and suffixes.
 The structure of the verb stem in Blackfoot can be roughly broken down into the pre-verb, the root, the medial, and the final.
 The root and final are required elements.

 Generally, information encoded in the pre-verb can include adverbs, most pronouns, locatives, manners, aspect, mood, and tense.
 Incorporated objects appear in the medial.
 The final includes transitivity and animacy markers, and valency markers.

-Grammar – nouns
+Nouns

 Agreement morphology

 Noun classes are split based on grammatical gender into two categories: animate and inanimate.
 Additionally, all nouns must be marked for number.
 Number agreement suffixes attach to noun stems and take four forms, as shown in the table below.